danbev/trygg/README.md

 wanted to avoid?

 #### How can I ensure I'm using a RHT-supported stack?
-In this case we are talking about software dependencies and that these are from the ones used are Red Hat supported versions.
+In this case we are talking about software dependencies and that these are Red Hat supported versions.

 We could add `in-toto` to our dependencies and then create an OPA policy that checks that ones a project uses.
 This policy would be runnable on the command line and be able to integrate into the development workflow.

+But adding `in-toto` to projects is probably not a small task and I'm assuming that there are many Red Hat projects which would require this.
+But if we can create a [in-toto layout](https://in-toto.engineering.nyu.edu/)  which might be general enough to be applicable to multiple projects, which might make this easier to do?

 #### How can I avoid mixing incompatible licenses?
 Again, we could create another policy that checks this.

+#### What about other non-supported dependencies?
+It will/would be great if we use in-toto or something the verify that software coming from Red Hat can be verified as secure.
+But a large number of dependencies in a project will not come from Red Hat.
+Even if I as a user verify all of the Red Hat deps I'm still vulnerable software supply-chain attacks.